Can you believe that it’s that time of year… again…

 It is also possible for spouses to join together to make larger gifts but that might also require a special form of 709 gift tax filing called a "split gift".
 See WARNING above.

-EXCLUSIVE TIP 1: Sometimes, gifts can be combined with family loans to achieve good estate planning objectives.
+EXCLUSIVE TIP 1: Sometimes, gifts can be combined with various trust structures or family loans to achieve good estate planning objectives such as helping your heirs to buy houses, start businesses, and improve the quality of life without risking exposure of their assets to divorce or lawsuits.

 EXCLUSIVE TIP 2: Gifts to children or grandchildren can also be made outright OR can be made to special trusts that can protect your heirs from divorce, lawsuits and other creditors.